Presencial, Online, Streaming

 Objectives:

-To delve into specific aspects of taxation.
+To go deeper into specific aspects of taxation.

 Syllabus: